Hi, my name is Tayla, and I am an Occupational Therapist (OT) and Multi-Disciplinary Team Leader in the Community Recovery Team at Royal Far West.

 I lead a team of clinicians to deliver the Community Recovery Program to schools and preschools in the Northern Rivers region of NSW following the 2022 floods in NSW and Southeast Queensland.

 We are an extension of the RFW bushfire team and part of a larger multidisciplinary team that is dedicated to supporting recovery from community disasters.
 We are one of the only health services dedicated to supporting the mental health and wellbeing of children under 12 years and the adults around them following last year’s floods which was the costliest natural disaster in Australia’s history.

-What do you do?
+What Aboriginal Country do you live/work on?

 What led you to work at RFW?